Russian Banya / Finnish Sauna

 Floor

 2x6 treated lumber for floor joists.
 I used 3/4’ oriented strand board (OSB) for subfloor, although plywood would generally be recommended for more moister resistance.
 On top of the OSB, I’ve added a layer of tar paper.
-On top of the tar paper, I sloped the floor towards a central drain cutout using the Ben square method.
+On top of the tar paper, I sloped the floor towards a central drain cutout using the Ben Square Method.
 Above the sloped strips is cement board, with large slate tiles on top.

 There are various views on whether floor insulation is necessary.
 I did not use any in order not to make it any easier for opportunistic mice to find a cozy home.
 I have not noticed any problems with heating the room, although the floor is certainly cold to start.